 Reflections from the Trademark Scholars Roundtable

-In this volume are published works reflect the conversations from the Fourth Trademark Scholars Roundtable at DePaul University in 2012.
+In this volume are published works reflecting the conversations from the Fourth Trademark Scholars Roundtable at DePaul University in 2012.
 The Trademark Scholars Roundtable participants discussed a wide range of approaches to understanding and limiting the ever-increasing sprawl of trademark rights.

 Reflections on the Patent Scope Revisited Conference